Bach Suite No. 2

 Currently, Kathryn enjoys taking on both violin and viola students of all ages, beginning level through advanced.
-When Kathryn isn't teaching or playing with different symphonies, she enjoys spending time with her significant other, Jesse, and their pup Ollie.
-In free time, Jesse and Kathryn go fishing, hiking and take Ollie for walks.
+When Kathryn isn't teaching or playing with different symphonies, she enjoys spending time at the gym, outside having adventures, or sitting on her couch working on a knitting project.

 Goes by: Miss Stella or Stella